Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_proxy_flow.md

         name: 'Default Team'
 ```

 If you specify a client authentication policy other than `pass-through` (for example, `api-key`, `jwt-token`, or `oauth`), then you must also specify the client `app`.
-If the app does not already exist in Amplify Central, it is created.
+If the app does not already exist in Amplify, it is created.

 The `oauth` type has additional OAuth specific properties that can also be added.
 These include flows, authorizationUrl, tokenUrl, and scopes.
 These additional properties map directly to the [Swagger 2.0 OAuth security scheme](https://swagger.io/docs/specification/2-0/authentication/).